 - Tube of black frosting (or may use homemade), for spiderweb

-- Line a 14 inch deep round pizza pan with parchment and grease entire pan including the paper.
+- Line a 14-inch deep round pizza pan with parchment and grease the entire pan including the paper.
 Set aside.

-- Use icing to pipe on spiderweb design.
-Add plastic spiders for effect if desired, but remove before serving.
-Slice and serve.
+- Use icing to pipe on a spiderweb design.
+Add plastic spiders for effect if desired, but remove them before serving.

 - Slice and serve.

 Be careful when you press the leftover M&Ms into the hot cookie cake.
 Use a hot pad to stabilize the pan.